Revelation Chapter 7

 "He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy, let him be holy still."
 (Rev 22:11)

 In that section, the 144,000 who were sealed in their foreheads and had developed the character of Christ in their lives, were represented by the white horse.
-The great multitude who were clothed with white robes, while they had perhaps not perfected Christian character, were also covered by the righteousness of Christ and were represented by the black horse.
+The great multitude who were clothed with white robes, while they had perhaps died before perfecting Christian character, were also covered by the righteousness of Christ and were represented by the black horse.

 "And cried with a loud voice, saying, Salvation to our God which sitteth upon the throne, and unto the Lamb."
 (Rev 7:10)